aafernands/note-taker/README.md

 ## Summary

-Steps taken to complete this assigment:
+Steps taken to develop this assigment:

 - Frontend:
   - Previously a HTML sctructure and CSS stylesheet was created;